 Like most alpine walks in Tasmania, conditions can be extreme and weather can change quickly.
 Be sure to pack for all conditions, even if fine weather is forecast.
 Viability can also be drastically reduced in thick fog.

-There are many steep and difficult sections on the final accent of Mount Eliza which require a high level of physical fitness as well as an awareness of your surroundings (don’t fall off any cliffs, please).
+There are many steep and difficult sections on the final ascent of Mount Eliza which require a high level of physical fitness as well as an awareness of your surroundings (don’t fall off any cliffs, please).